scala/scala3/docs/_docs/reference/other-new-features/named-tuples.md

 A `NamedTuple[N, V]` type is publicly known to be a supertype (but not a subtype) of its value paramater `V`, which means that regular tuples can be assigned to named tuples but not _vice versa_.

-The `NamedTuple` object contains a number of extension methods for named tuples hat mirror the same functions in `Tuple`.
+The `NamedTuple` object contains a number of extension methods for named tuples that mirror the same functions in `Tuple`.
 Examples are
 `apply`, `head`, `tail`, `take`, `drop`, `++`, `map`, or `zip`.
 Similar to `Tuple`, the `NamedTuple` object also contains types such as `Elem`, `Head`, `Concat` that describe the results of these extension methods.